Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Acknowledgements

 \section{Acknowledgements}

 The authors thank Bruce D. Lee for the valuable comments on this work.
 Leonardo F. Toso is funded by the Columbia Presidential Fellowship.
 James Anderson is partially funded by NSF grants ECCS 2144634 and 2231350 and the Columbia Data Science Institute.
-Han Wang is funded by the Wei Family Fellowship.